RemarkableIO/Publinks/README.md

 # Publinks!

-Publinks is a dead simple implementation of the publish-subscribe pattern in Swift, for those times when ReactiveCocoa is just a bit too heavy.
+Publinks is a simple and safe implementation of the publish-subscribe pattern in Swift.

 # Example

-Publinks can be used anywhere, but I like to use them on ViewModels to be able to tell Views when to update:
+Publinks can be used anywhere for broadcasting a value or optional value to a set of subscribers.
+You can find some example `Publinks-Example.playground`.
+Please note that you must open the playground from within the Xcode project and build both the module and `Publinks-Example` targets for the playground.

 `ViewModel` holds the publink to which `MyTableViewCell` will subscribe.`ViewModel` holds a reference to the `Model`.
 Once this model has been set, we want to format data and publish the `ViewModel` to publink subscribers.
 ```